sunilabrahamindia/sunilabraham/publications/a-trust-deficit-between-advertisers-and-publishers-is-leading-to-fake-news.md

 ---
 layout: default
-title: "A trust deficit between advertisers and publishers is leading to fake news"
+title: "A Trust Deficit Between Advertisers and Publishers is Leading to Fake News"
 description: "Opinion column by Sunil Abraham in Hindustan Times exploring how the trust gap between advertisers and publishers has contributed to the rise of fake news and what transparency and commons-based solutions might help."
 categories: [Media articles, Publications]
 date: 2018-09-24